Client care is fundamental to any business - but how do you measure up? What are the specific skills you need to ensure we perform well?

 - Resilience: most jobs involving customer contact require patience and tact; there will be an element of unpredictability regarding what is a priority for a particular customer and a need to withstand the pressures and overcome problems, so it follows that looking after customers calls for good health and fitness.

 - Analytical skills: gathering relevant information and facts about a situation, analysing what the best solution will be, then reacting, planning, and organising a solution to everyone's benefit.

 - High standards: knowing, establishing, and maintaining high standards of customer care and service, striving always to achieve them or exceed them.

-An impressive, perhaps exhaustive, list!
-Nobody can expect to really achieve all of them, all of the time.
-It is important to recognise too that they are not equally important to all customers in the same way, at the same time.
+This list is not exhaustive.
+Remember, nobody can expect to achieve all of them, all of the time.
+It is important to recognise too that they are not equally important to all customers in the same way.
 This variability is called the 'customer experience', what a given customer receives in terms of customer service at that given moment they interact with your organisation.
 Clearly, consistently good experiences are the cornerstone of customer care.

-Now total your points and you have a percentage score out of 100.
-As before, wherever you have scored less than five, you will see for yourself those areas that you can focus on and make a determined effort to improve.
+Again, total your points to get your percentage score out of 100.
+As before, wherever you have scored less than five, you will see the areas that you can focus on and make a determined effort to improve.
 Develop your own plan to improve and then use the checklist again to monitor your own self-improvement.

 ‘Seeing the way...’ describes DAW’s business advice.
 Whether that's finding more about your customers - their needs, wants, and desires - or finding more about your organisation and how well it delivers its promise, you'll get a bespoke service giving you clear answers to searching questions.